Cryogenic (band)

-Cryogenic was an Australian thrash metal/death metal band formed in 1992 in Wetherill Park, a suburb of Sydney, Australia.
+Cryogenic were an Australian thrash metal and death metal band formed in 1992 in Wetherill Park, a suburb of Sydney.

 History

 Early

 The band originally featured guitarist Steve Essa, bass player Anthony Henning, singer/guitarist Russell Player and drummer Chad Bartosik, who was also a member of another thrash band called Neophobia.
-Cryogenic's history is linked to that of another Sydney thrash/death metal band called Mortality, that was formed around the same time by guitarist Darren Jenkins, bass player Luke Ford and vocalist Darren Maloney.
+Cryogenic's history is linked to that of another Sydney thrash/groove metal band called Mortality, that was formed around the same time by guitarist Darren Jenkins, bass player Luke Ford and vocalist Darren Maloney.
 Mortality released three demos and toured with Sepultura before Jenkins was replaced by Craig Figl and original drummer Rick Fuda by Steve Pell, previously of a late-80s metal band known as Kilswitch.
 Mortality's activity stalled due to a long delay in the release of their debut album Structure.
 While it was eventually released in early 1997, dispute about musical direction saw Mortality disband six months later.